ScDor/Closure/README.md

 NOTE: It's highly recommended to perform everything inside a venv.
 1. Clone this repo
+2. run `python3 -m venv venv`
+3. for windows users: run `venv\Scripts\activate.bat`. for mac users: `run source venv/bin/activate` (you will get an indication for running inside a venv after you will run this command)
-2. run `pip install -r requirements.txt`
+4. run `pip install -r requirements.txt`
-3. run `python Closure_Project/manage.py makemigrations rest_api` (the `python` command may be redundant if it's a globally-available command on your machine)
+5. run `python Closure_Project/manage.py makemigrations rest_api` (the `python` command may be redundant if it's a globally-available command on your machine)
-4. run `python Closure_Project/manage.py migrate`
+6. run `python Closure_Project/manage.py migrate`
-5. run the django server with `python Closure_Project/manage.py runserver`
+7. run the django server with `python Closure_Project/manage.py runserver`

 You now have a django instance with the database configured (yet blank)